NorbertProsniak/NorbertProsniak/README.md

 ## Experience

-I have experience in WordPress (I'm also photographer, its my hobby, thats why i build simple site for myself: norbertprosniak.eu), C, C++, Java, Phyton, Flutter.
+I have experience in WordPress (I'm also a photographer, it's my hobby, thats why i build simple site for myself: norbertprosniak.eu), C, C++, Java, Phyton, Flutter.
 All this languages i used to use at my University to build small projects.
 From today I'll start filling my github with new projects.

 ## Skills